vic-k-y/codexproject/README.md

   (Branding/taste/availability)

 # __some recommendations for CodeX__
-● What immediate improvements can we bring to the product?
+*What immediate improvements can we bring to the product?
-● What should be the ideal price of our product?
+*What should be the ideal price of our product?
-● What kind of marketing campaigns, offers, and discounts we can run?
+*What kind of marketing campaigns, offers, and discounts we can run?
-● Who can be a brand ambassador, and why?
+*Who can be a brand ambassador, and why?
-● Who should be our target audience, and why
+*Who should be our target audience, and why

 ### Take a look into pdf to see the insights
 #### Click this link to view the Power BI online.